 A number of CTA bus routes serve the area along Madison St, a block south of the building.
-The Halsted St bus, 3 short blocks east, connects to the Blue Line stop at Grand Ave for transit to O’Hare Airport.
+The Halsted St bus, a few short blocks east, connects to the UIC campus and to the Blue Line stop at Grand Ave for transit to O’Hare Airport.

-The West Loop apartment market is poised to become very competitive by the time the new building at Circa 922 opens late next year.
+The West Loop apartment market is poised to become very competitive by the time the first residents move into Circa 922 in January of 2015.

 Circa 922′s most direct competitor is likely to be The Madison, which is slated for occupancy next year.
-The building will also compete with the recently-opened K2, 365 N Halsted, 13Thirteen, 1313 W Randolph, and with Catalyst and Arkadia, two new projects opening next year that enjoy closer-in West Loop locations.
+The building will also compete with the recently-opened K2 and Catalyst and with Arkadia, which is opening early next year.

 Circa 922 in the news